1998 California elections

-California's state elections were held November 3, 1998.
-Necessary primary elections were held on March 3.
+Elections were held in California on November 3, 1998.
+Primary elections were held on March 3.
 Up for election were all the seats of the California State Assembly, 20 seats of the California Senate, seven constitutional officers, all the seats of the California Board of Equalization, as well as votes on retention of two Supreme Court justices and various appeals court judges.
 Twelve ballot measures were also up for approval.
 Municipal offices were also included in the election.

 Constitutional Offices

 Governor

 Final results from Secretary of State.